mihanizator/developer-site/config-1_x_0.md

 There may be multiple client-level configs, but only one project-level config.

-Some handlers may be defined in client-level config only, in project-level config only or in both config types.
-Each handler documentation entry contains the information on which type of config is supported.
+Some handlers are allowed in the client-level config (Exofile.yml), only in the project-level config, or in both config types.
+Each handler documentation entry contains the information on which kind of config is supported.

 ## Core entities

 ### Mount Point

-Mount point is an identifier, which is used to connect the configuration with domain name.
+Mount point is an identifier, which is used to connect the configuration with the domain name.
 [Learn more](/config-1_x_0?id=mount-points)

 ### Handlers

 Handlers perform the actual work.
-Handlers are ordered by the `priority` field under the mount point, and are invoked step-by-step.
+Handlers are ordered by the `priority` field under the mount point and are invoked step-by-step.

 Each handler contains the following fields:

 - `base-path` and `replace-base-path`.
-Handler may be places under the different root.
+The handler may be placed under a different root.
 For instance, imaging you want to serve uploads from the S3 buckets under the path prefix `/uploads/`.
-Files in S3 bucket are stored in the root dir, not prefixed with `/uploads`.
-This is the handler configuration which make it work:
+Files in the S3 bucket are stored in the root dir, not prefixed with `/uploads`.

 ```yaml
 uploads: